How to prevent node selection programatically in JavaScript Diagram?

 Conclusion

-I hope you enjoyed learning about how to prevent node selection programatically in JavaScript Diagram.
+We hope you enjoyed learning about how to prevent node selection programmatically in JavaScript Diagram.

-You can refer to our JavaScript Diagram feature tour page to know about its other groundbreaking feature representations and documentation, and how to quickly get started for configuration specifications.
+You can refer to our JavaScript Diagram feature tour page to learn about its other groundbreaking feature representations and documentation, as well as how to quickly get started with configuration specifications.
 You can also explore our JavaScript Diagram example to understand how to create and manipulate data.

 For current customers, you can check out our components from the License and Downloads page.
 If you are new to Syncfusion®, you can try our 30-day free trial to check out our other controls.